fooock/robots.txt/README.md

 this project very useful.
 Also, this project can be used to integrate into any *SEO* tool to check if the content is being indexed correctly by robots.

->:exclamation: For this first version, we are trying to comply with the specification used by Google to analyze websites.
+>For this first version, we are trying to comply with the specification used by Google to analyze websites.
 You can see it [here](https://developers.google.com/search/reference/robots_txt?hl=en).
 Expect support from other robot specifications soon!

 ## Why this project?